flores-et-folia/flores-et-folia.github.io/_notes/flores-et-folia/Oh, to be a Mediaevalist!.md

 ### King Alfred's Reading List

-1. [ ] _Confessions, City of God, and Soliloquie_s, Augustine of Hippo
+1. [ ] _Confessions, City of God, and Soliloquies_, Augustine of Hippo
 2. [ ] _Ecclesiastical History of the English People_, Venerable Bede
 3. [ ] _History Against the Pagans_, Orosius
 4. [ ] _Regula Pastoralis and Dialogues_, Gregory the Great